orientechnologies/orientdb-docs/source/Tutorial-Classes.md

 Class created successfully.
 Total classes in database now: 92
 </pre>

+This creates a class called `Student`.
+Given that no cluster was defined in the [`CREATE CLASS`](SQL-Create-Class.md) command, OrientDB creates a default cluster called `student`, to contain records assigned to this class.
+For the moment, the class has no records or properties tied to it.
+It is now displayed in the [`CLASSES`](Console-Command-Classes.md) listings.

 ### Adding Properties to a Class

-OrientDB allows you to work in a schema-less mode, without defining properties.
-However, properties are mandatory if you define indexes or constraints.
-To create a new property use the [`CREATE PROPERTY`](SQL-Create-Property.md) command.
-Here is an example of creating three properties against the `Student` class:
+As mentioned above, OrientDB does allow you to work in a schema-less mode.
+That is, to create classes without defining their properties.
+However, in the event that you would like to define indexes or constraints for your class, properties are mandatory.
+Following the comparison to Relational databases, if classes in OrientDB are similar to tables, properties are the rows on those tables.

+To create new properties on `Student`, use the [`CREATE PROPERTY`](SQL-Create-Property.md) command in the console:

 <pre>
-orientdb> <code class="lang-sql userinput">CREATE PROPERTY Student.name string</code>
+orientdb> <code class="lang-sql userinput">CREATE PROPERTY Student.name STRING</code>

 Property created successfully with id=1

-orientdb> <code class="lang-sql userinput">CREATE PROPERTY Student.surname string</code>
+orientdb> <code class="lang-sql userinput">CREATE PROPERTY Student.surname STRING</code>

 Property created successfully with id=2

-orientdb> <code class="lang-sql userinput">CREATE PROPERTY Student.birthDate date</code>
+orientdb> <code class="lang-sql userinput">CREATE PROPERTY Student.birthDate DATE</code>

 Property created successfully with id=3
 </pre>

+These commands create three new properties on the `Student` class to provide you with areas to define the individual student's name, surname and date of birth.

 ### Displaying Class Information

+On occasion, you may need to reference a particular class to see what clusters it belongs to and any properties configured for its use.
+Using the [`INFO CLASS`](Console-Command-Info-Class.md), you can display information on the current  configuration and properties of a class.

-To display the class `Student`, use the [`INFO CLASS`](Console-Command-Info-Class.md) command:
+To display information on the class `Student`, use the [`INFO CLASS`](Console-Command-Info-Class.md) command:

 <pre>
 orientdb> <code class="lang-sql userinput">INFO CLASS Student</code>